 Lenderink Micro Wood® Veneer can be translucent to allow light transfer.
 Often used for auto dashboards, lamp shades, wall units, special effects and more.

-Lenderink Paperwood®, Microwood, and Wood Paper Veneer can be processed into paper, wedding invitations, envelopes, note cards, postcards and bookmarks which are printable, flexible, extremely attractive.
-Combine this with our FDA Approved overlays and you will have unique gifts and packaging.
+Lenderink Paperwood® Veneer, Micro Thin Wood, and Wood Paper Veneer can be processed into paper, wedding invitations, envelopes, note cards, postcards and bookmarks which are printable, flexible, extremely attractive.
+Combine this with our FDA Approved overlays and you will have unique Gifts and Packaging.